-It’s so hard being a blogger in the current online world, even harder being a ‘smaller’ blogger trying to stand out among the crowd.
-I’ve been blogging for nearly nine years now and I’ve seen the ‘blogosphere’ evolve in ways you couldn’t even imagine.
+It’s so hard being a blogger in the current online world, even harder being one of the small bloggers trying to stand out among the crowd.
+I’ve been blogging for over nine years now and I’ve seen the ‘blogosphere’ evolve in ways you couldn’t even imagine.
 I’m still kicking myself that I deleted my first ever blog.
 I would have loved to read back through that now.

 1. We work just as damn hard, blogging doesn’t come easily to anyone.
 I’m not going to say we work harder because we don’t.
 But we do have to work much harder to get the opportunities in the first place.
 And once we get them, and I’m speaking for pretty much every blogger I know, we will work damn hard to make the content exactly how YOU want it, so maybe, just maybe, you’ll want to work with us again in the future.